cliff-km/world-journey/README.md

 Worldbuilding tools built around MidJourney and GPT.

+The hyptothesis of this project is that you might often want to contrain your generated images so that they fit together in one world.
+This means aligning them by setting constraints, thematic constraints, and stylistic constraints.
+You could achieve this manually by sticking to the same artists, appending common keywords, etc., but it can become very tedious and troublesome.

+To solve this problem, these tools aim to help you define your worlds into sets of GPT directives that can be used to pre-process MidJourney prompts so that GPT will handle the style, thematic, and stylistic constraints.

 ## Creating a project

 If you're seeing this, you've probably already done this step.
 Congrats!